tdo95/fortunewill/README.md

 - How to work with 3d models and animations using three.js library
 - Network performance can be optimized by reducing the size of file transfer
 - Blocking functions can prevent rendering and inhibit user interaction - this should be avoided when possible
-- Analyzing waterfall performance graphs within browser developer tools
+- How to analyze waterfall performance graphs within browser developer tools

 ## Future Improvements 📊
 - Increase animation rendering speed to reduce loadtime latency - could further compress files